TD22057/insteon-mqtt/docs/mqtt.md

      accessed using the form 'json.ATTR'.
 See the Jinja2 docs for more details.

 The input state change payload template must convert the input message into the format.
-The optional instant key defaults to 0 (normal ramping behavior) but can be set to 1 to perform an instant state change.
+The optional mode flag can be used to send a 'normal' (default)', 'fast', or 'instant' command to the device.

    ```
-   { "cmd" : "on"/"off", "group" : group, ["instant" : 0/1] }
+   { "cmd" : "on"/"off", "group" : group, ["mode" : 'normal'/'fast'/'instant'] }
    ```

 The input command can be either a direct on/off command which will just